modiman2006-commits/2x2-Binary-Multiplier/README.md

 ## 🤝 Contributing

 Contributions, suggestions, and improvements are welcome.
 Feel free to fork this repository and submit a pull request.

 ---

-## 📄 License

-This project is released under the MIT License.

----